-Approximately 5 years ago, Don realized his world had become too much to manage and decided it was time to sell out.
+Approximately five years ago, Don realized his world had become too much to manage and decided it was time to sell out.
 Finding a buyer, however, was much harder than Don expected.
 He knew he didn’t have the energy to organize the business so a buyer could make sense of it.
-Since a very small amount of aircraft parts were inventoried, it made it very difficult for any potential buyer to wrap their mind around the true value of the business.
+Only a small number of aircraft parts were inventoried, making it difficult for any potential buyer to wrap their mind around the real value of the business.

-While Don seems to be enjoying his new found freedom, he still stops by often to answer questions and make great suggestions about the business.
-Even after six months he will always answer the phone to help us out with questions, and he seems genuinely happy about the massive transformation.
+While Don seems to be enjoying his newfound freedom, he still stops by often to answer questions and make great suggestions about the business.
+Even after six months, he will always answer the phone to help us out with questions, and he seems genuinely happy about the massive transformation.